Where and how did this group originate?

 Our group is based on a model originated by 100+ Women Who Care in 2006 by Karen Dunigan of Jackson, MI.
-There are now 100+ Women, Men, People, and Teen chapters all over the world.
+There are now over 650 100+ Women, Men, People, or Teen chapters all over the world.
 See https://www.100whocarealliance.org/ for more information.

 Is my contribution tax-deductible?

-Yes, your contribution is tax deductible if made payable to a 501(c) (3) organization.
+Yes, your contribution is tax deductible since it is made payable to a 501(c) (3) non-profit organization.
 Checks are written directly to the local organization NOT to The Power of 100 People Who Care.

 What if I cannot attend a meeting?

 If a member cannot attend a meeting they can do one of two things.
 They can send a blank, signed check with a trusted friend to the meeting.
 The friend will write in the name of the charity that is chosen on the check and turn it in on the member’s behalf.
 The friend may not vote on behalf of the absent member.
 We can only count the votes of members who are present at the meeting.
-The member may also wait until just after the meeting and deliver the check to a member of the Steering Team (email firstname.lastname@example.org to make arrangements).
+Or the member can wait until after the meeting and deliver the completed check to a member of the Steering Team (email email@example.com to make arrangements).
+We ask that post-meeting checks are sent to us within 10 days after the quarterly meeting.

 Can I just send the donation to the charity myself?

-The goal of The Power of 100 People Who Care organization is to make a large donation on behalf of the whole group.
-We present all the checks together to the non-profit selected shortly after the quarterly meeting (usually taking a group photo).
+The goal of The Power of 100 People Who Care is to make a large donation on behalf of the whole group.
+We present all member checks together to the non-profit selected shortly after the quarterly meeting (also taking a group photo).
+If you mail your check directly to the charity, then it’s not included with the group donation and is likely to get missed in the log of member checks received.

 Can I bring a friend to a quarterly meeting?